 - Perform the compatibility test on the scheduling website- https://home.psiexams.com/#/home.
 This will ensure that there are no kinks during your exam time.

 The blog Ground Rules for IIBA Online Examinations gives you a detailed view of all the infrastructure requirements and the rules for the IIBA certification exam.

 The most common failure traps that many exam takers have stumbled on

 - Memorizing the Guide to the BABOK instead of understanding the flow and the terminologies

 IIBA certification exams like CBAP and CCBA are competency-based.
 To answer the IIBA exam questions, you need to understand the concepts in the Guide to the BABOK and their application, rather than memorizing the book.
 You need to understand the tasks, techniques well, and their relationship with each other.
 Though it is useful to commit some of the concepts to memory, you cannot answer the questions by rote.

 - Relying too much on one's experience

-The answers to the IIBA certification exam questions are based on the concepts, tasks, tehniques and definitions of the Guide to the BABoK rather than your individual experience as a business analysis professional.
-Instead of using your work experience to answer the questions, you need to apply the concepts from the Guide to the BABoK to the real world and then answer the questions.
-The inability to correlate the knowledge of the Guide to the BABoK can be detrimental to your exam performance.
+The answers to the IIBA certification exam questions are based on the concepts, tasks, techniques and definitions of the Guide to the BABOK rather than your individual experience as a business analysis professional.
+Instead of using your work experience to answer the questions, you need to apply the concepts from the Guide to the BABOK to the real world and then answer the questions.
+The inability to correlate the knowledge of the Guide to the BABOK can be detrimental to your exam performance.